hydroflame521/StateFarmClient/README.md

 - Extremely small and compact, a bit buggy, but effective

 # Credits:
-- Jehro Panel for GUI
+- A3+++ for the ClickGUI API and lib.js
-- Zertalious for aimbot and binds
+- Zertalious for AngleAura and render definitions
 - Hypno7767 for dino game hack script
 - A3+++ for some client-side "free skins" script